bjornerikkorum/flan-t5-large/README.md

   - [Google's T5 Blog Post](https://ai.googleblog.com/2020/02/exploring-transfer-learning-with-t5.html)
   - [GitHub Repo](https://github.com/google-research/text-to-text-transfer-transformer)
   - [Hugging Face T5 Docs](https://huggingface.co/docs/transformers/model_doc/t5)

+# Usage

+Find below some example scripts on how to use the model in `transformers`:

 # Uses

 ## Direct Use and Downstream Use